MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings

-\textbf{Q2: Whether and how much the hyperbolic space contributes to the result?} We evaluate the MulDE framework by employing hyperbolic KGE models because of their performance in low dimensions.
-To answer the question, we analyze the contributions of hyperbolic models when they are teachers and the student, and also verify the effectiveness of MulDE in Euclidean space.
-The results are shown in Fig. \ref{fig:4} (a). `teaH' and `stuH' means using hyperbolic models, while `teaE' and `stuE' means using corresponding Euclidean models.
-The `teaH\_stuH' model is equal to MulDE-RotH, and the other variants assign different space types to teachers and students.
-Among the four models, `teaE\_stuE' is weaker than the other three, which indicates the advantage of hyperbolic space.
+We evaluate the MulDE framework by employing hyperbolic KGE models based on their performance in low dimensions.
+To answer the question, we analyze the contributions of hyperbolic models when they are teachers or students, and also verify the effectiveness of MulDE in Euclidean space.
+The results are shown in Fig. \ref{fig:4} (a).
+Here `teaH' and `stuH' represent using hyperbolic models, while `teaE' and `stuE' indicate using corresponding Euclidean models.
+The teaH\_stuH model is equal to MulDE-RotH, and the other variants assign different space types to teachers and students.
+Among the four models, teaE\_stuE is weaker than the other three, which indicates the advantage of hyperbolic space.
 Even so, the 0.466 Hits@1 is still equal to that of the previous AttH.
-Considering the middle two models, we can conjecture that using hyperbolic space in teachers are more effective than using hyperbolic student.
+Considering the middle two models, we can conjecture that using hyperbolic space in the teacher components is more effective than using a hyperbolic student model.